REDUCE Plastic Packaging!

 - Urge your local restaurants to voluntarily join the “Skip the Stuff” craze!
 All restaurant workers need to do is ask customers if they need the “stuff”.
 Not only will this reduce pollution, it will also save the restaurants money!

-- Over a dozen towns have passed the “Skip the Stuff” law to prohibit restaurants from giving out free single-use items.
-Support or encourage your local town to reduce waster and unnecessary litter.
+- Over a dozen towns have passed a “Skip the Stuff” ordinance to prohibit restaurants from giving out free single-use items.
+Such an ordinance will prohibit plasticware to be given during dine-in, delivery, and take-out unless specifically requested.
+Support or encourage your local town to reduce waster and unnecessary litter!

 For more details and to get started, visit the links below: